lyupengju/MetaUNETR/README.md

 # MetaUNETR: Rethinking Token Mixer Encodingfor Efficient Multi-Organ Segmentation
+This repository is the official model implementation of our accepted paper in MICCAI 2024.
-Pengju Lyu, Jie Zhang, Lei Zhang, Wenjian Liu, Cheng Wang, Jianjun Zhu
+**Authors:** Pengju Lyu, Jie Zhang, Lei Zhang, Wenjian Liu, Cheng Wang, Jianjun Zhu

+## Abstract
 The Transformer architecture and versatile CNN backbones have led to advanced progress in sequence modeling and dense predic- tion tasks.
 A critical development is the incorporation of different to-